royaloakonshore/simplified/docs/00-product-requirements.md

 This document outlines the requirements for a simplified, multi-tenant ERP-style SaaS application targeting small businesses.
 The system integrates Invoicing, Inventory Management (including Bill of Materials), Order Processing (acting as Quotes/Work Orders), Production Workflows, and Customer Registry.

 **Current Context & Progress:**
 The application has foundational modules for Invoicing, Orders, Inventory, Customers, and basic Settings/User Management.
 Key features like Finvoice export (partially integrated), order-to-invoice flow, and BOM-driven inventory deduction for production are implemented.
-Recent efforts focused on stabilizing the build, resolving type errors, and ensuring correct VAT handling (e.g., `defaultVatRatePercent` from `InventoryItem` is now used in invoice creation).
+Recent efforts focused on stabilizing the build, resolving numerous type errors across the codebase, and ensuring correct VAT handling.
+Specifically, `InventoryItem.defaultVatRatePercent` is now correctly used when creating invoice line items from an order.
 The UI uses shadcn/ui components and a Next.js App Router structure.
 Authentication is handled by NextAuth.
+The build is currently passing after extensive debugging and `npx prisma generate`.
+However, `src/lib/api/routers/invoice.ts` still has two minor 'implicit any' type errors that need addressing.
+The immediate next steps involve fixing these, then proceeding with broader feature enhancements and UI completion.

 ## 2. Goals